For information about the Buckinghamshire County Council’s Data Protection Practices, please visit our data protection page.

 2 Lawful basis and purposes of the processing

 The primary lawful basis and purposes for processing personal data is to enable the Council to deliver Council services.
 We need to process personal data in the exercise of our public functions and powers (public task), and to perform tasks in the public interest, that are set out in law.

-We also need to process your personal information to fulfil our contractual obligations to you.
+We also need to process your personal information to fulfill our contractual obligations to you.